chihab/dotenv-run/README.md

 Replace every occurence of `@angular-devkit/build-angular` with `@ngx-env/builder` in `project.json` file.

-When you have multiple applications in your Nx workspace, you can define a common `.env.*` file in the root of your workspace and override it in each application or any other subdirectory below the root.
+When you have multiple applications in your Nx workspace, you can define a common `.env.*` files in the root of your workspace and override it in each application or any other subdirectory below the root.
+See [Cascading Environment Variables](#cascading-environment-variables) for more details.

 Explore  @ngx-env/builder usage in a [sample Nx workspace here](https://github.com/chihab/ngx-env/tree/main/apps/nx-demo).